-With spring finally here and the summer months right around the corner, the busy season is quickly ramping up to full speed.
+With spring finally here and the summer months right around the corner, busy season for the pest control industry is quickly ramping up to full speed.
 In a perfect world, you already have a flawless team of technicians and will be able to finish out the year without any hitches.
 Unfortunately, things rarely play out exactly as planned.
-Whether you need to add some technicians to keep up with new business or due to unexpected resignation, it is important to make sure that you are hiring the right people.
+Maybe you need new technicians to keep up with business or you experience an unexpected resignation.
+Either way, it is important to make sure that you are hiring the right people.

 In order to know how to find the right people, it is important to understand how the workforce has changed in recent years.